crys-cross/ethernaut-attacks/README.md

 - Claim ownership of the contract.

 #### SOLUTION:
 -   In changeOwner() function, player could become owner if they could meet the condition of tx.origin not equals to message.sender which could be done with the help of another contract.
-Deploy Wiretap.sol at goerli network with deployWiretap.ts and run attackTelephone.ts using (yarn hardhat run scripts/attackTelephone.ts) to attack.
+Change Telephone instance address then run attackTelephone.ts with (yarn hardhat scripts/attackTelephone.ts) and wait for it to pass.

 #### FILES:
 -   Wiretap.sol - contracts